Become a Teacher

 Winona Campus Program (One Year)

-Complete licensure preparation requirements and your master’s degree in one year (prerequisites may extend timeframe).
+Complete licensure preparation requirements and your master’s degree in one year (subject courses may extend timeframe).
 Live on or near campus and take full-time courses with the opportunity to complete some student teaching abroad.
 Small class sizes and a cohort model are perfect for those looking for a supportive community of learners and an accelerated route to teaching licensure.

 Twin Cities Campus Program (Two to Three Years)

-Courses begin in the spring and fall semesters, but you can get started with prerequisites at any time.
+Teaching courses begin in the spring and fall semesters, but you can get started with subject courses at any time.